zaczeng816/rl-final-project/README.md

 ## Agents

+### AlphaZeroAgent
+#### Overview
+AlphaZeroAgent is an advanced Connect4-playing agent built on deep reinforcement learning and Monte Carlo Tree Search (MCTS), inspired by the original AlphaZero algorithm from DeepMind.
+It leverages a powerful deep neural network to guide its search for optimal moves and is capable of learning from self-play without any handcrafted rules or prior human knowledge.

+This agent combines planning (via MCTS) and generalization (via a neural network) to play Connect4 at a high level.

+#### 🚀 How It Works

+The AlphaZeroAgent works by simulating thousands of potential future game states from the current board using Monte Carlo Tree Search.
+Each simulated state is evaluated by a deep residual convolutional neural network, which outputs:

+A policy vector (probability distribution over legal moves)

+A value (predicted outcome of the game from the current player's perspective)

+The neural network guides the tree search and improves efficiency by focusing on promising moves.
+The agent then samples a move based on the visit counts of the search tree, with added randomness controlled by a temperature parameter to balance exploration and exploitation.

 ### Heuristic agent
 The agent's decision-making process follows a prioritized heuristic approach to select the most optimal move available at any point during the game.
 Here's a breakdown of the strategy: